 My point being you do not always have to take control of goods, but when you do you should do it properly.

 The Taking Control of Goods Regulations 2013 is very clear on the only ways of taking control:

-Enforcement Bailiffs Ltd has over twenty five years experience in the execution of warrants and collection of commercial debt.
+Quality Bailiffs has over twenty five years of experience in the execution of warrants and collection of commercial debt.

 read more industry news